-• Challenge for Change: Activist Documentary at the National Film Board of Canada (Montreal and Kingston: McGill-Queen’s University Press, 2010), Co-edited with Thomas Waugh and Michael Brendan Baker
+Challenge for Change: Activist Documentary at the National Film Board of Canada (McGill-Queen’s University Press, 2010), Co-edited with Thomas Waugh and Michael Brendan Baker

-• Buying In, Selling Out, Doing Good: The Cultural Politics of Documentary at the Hot Docs Film Festival (McGill-Queen’s University Press)
+• Buying In to Doing Good: Documentary Politics and Curatorial Ethics at the Hot Docs Film Festival (McGill-Queen’s University Press)

 • Insiders/Outsiders: The Cultural Politics and Ethics of Indigenous Representation and Participation in Canada’ s Media Arts, co-edited with Dana Claxton (Wilfrid Laurier University Press)

 • Kanehsatake: 270 Years of Resistance (TBD)